 Many of the existing inclusions for LGB—and particularly—T people have been hard won over the last 20 years.
 On Monday, June 16, four major organizations met to take stock of the history and trajectory for LGBT inclusions in healthcare.

-On the open community call, “With Medicare Done: How We Can Win the Rest," NCTE’s Mara Keisling moderated the discussion among Jennifer Levi, Director of the Transgender Rights Project at Defensores y defensores gays y lesbianas (GLAD), Andrew Cray, Policy Analyst for LGBT Progress with Centro para el Progreso Americano (CAP), and Beck Bailey, Deputy Director of the Workplace Project with Campaña de Derechos Humanos (HRC).
+On the open community call, “With Medicare Done: How We Can Win the Rest," NCTE’s Mara Keisling moderated the discussion among Jennifer Levi, Director of the Transgender Rights Project at Defensores y defensores gays y lesbianas (GLAD), Andrew Cray, Policy Analyst for LGBT Progress with Centro para el Progreso Americano (CAP), and Beck Bailey, Deputy Director of the Workplace Project with Campaña de Derechos Humanos (CDH).

 The discussion opened with a summary of the recent widespread progress, including the Obama administration’s announcement yesterday of his intention to issue an executive order to protect LGBT people employed by federal contractors and the Medicare decision issued 12 days ago.